Skip to Content

 Conformity over creativity

-However, the corollary is that if the child does not use the tool exactly the way it is intended, they won’t be able to proceed, even if there could be other, more creative ways to do so.
+However, the corollary is that if the child does not use the tool strictly as intended, they won’t be able to proceed, even if there could be other, more creative ways.

 Social opportunities for socio-emotional development